torsday/notebook/GLOSSARY.md

 Sets of methods that are not inherited, but composed into classes.

-## Protected
+## Private

-Accessible within the class itself and subclasses.
+Accessible only within the class itself.